EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

 ### Challenges

-We have encountered multiple challenges in this project:
-1. Spark Executor binding issue in Docker Bridge Network, [Root Cause Analysis](https://github.com/EC528-Fall-2023/Kata-Containers-for-SPARK/blob/main/docs/troubleshoot/rca-docker-bridge-net.md).
+We have encountered a challenge in this project: Spark Executor binding issue in Docker Bridge Network, [Root Cause Analysis](https://github.com/EC528-Fall-2023/Kata-Containers-for-SPARK/blob/main/docs/troubleshoot/rca-docker-bridge-net.md).

 ## 2. Users/Personas Of The Project: